I Don't Stand a Ghost of a Chance with You

 "I Don't Stand a Ghost of a Chance With You" is a 1932 song recorded by Bing Crosby with Orchestral Accompaniment.
 The music was composed by Victor Young, with lyrics written by Ned Washington and Bing Crosby.
-The song is a jazz and pop standard recorded by many different artists.
+The song is a jazz and pop standard that has been recorded by many different artists.

-The song was recorded on October 14, 1932 by Bing Crosby in New York with Orchestral Accompaniment.
-Bing Crosby was accompanied by the ARC Brunswick Studio Orchestra led by Lennie Hayton, who also played the piano.
+The song was recorded on October 14, 1932, by Bing Crosby in New York with Orchestral Accompaniment.
+Crosby was accompanied by the ARC Brunswick Studio Orchestra, led by Lennie Hayton, who also played the piano.
 Two master versions were recorded: B12474-A at 3:12 and B12474-B at 3:18.
-The recording was released as a 78 single as Brunswick 6454, b/w "Just an Echo in the Valley", and Columbia DB-2030, b/w "Cabin in the Cotton", and as a 45, Columbia 39524, b/w "Temptation".
+The recording was released as a 78 single as Brunswick 6454, backed with "Just an Echo in the Valley", and Columbia DB-2030, backed with "Cabin in the Cotton", and as a 45, Columbia 39524, backed with "Temptation".
 The Brunswick recording charted on January 21, 1933, reaching no. 5 on the US chart.

-Crosby performed the song in the 1933 film short Please directed by Arvid E. Gillstrom and he re-recorded the song in 1954 for his album Bing: A Musical Autobiography.
+Crosby performed the song in the 1933 film short Please, directed by Arvid E. Gillstrom, and re-recorded the song in 1954 for his album Bing: A Musical Autobiography.